-Like the deposit invoice in September, this invoice will be customized and personalized and will be sent to the student email address linked to their College Board profiles.
+Like the deposit invoice issued in October, this invoice will be customized and personalized and will be sent to the student email address linked to their College Board profiles.

 Full balance paid in full due by March 4, 2022.

 ?
 Exams with an unpaid balance as of February 2, 2021 will be deactivated on MyAP and the deposit fee forfeited.
 It is not possible to reactivate exams.